Distance Education · Health Sciences · Health Information - HITT

 Late Work Policy

 Discussions: No late work will be accepted.
-First post by Thursday prior to exam due date, Second (reply) post by Monday prior to exam due date.
+First post by Friday prior to exam due date, Second (reply) post by exam due date.

 Final Exams: No late work will be accepted.